fumito-ito/claude-commands/src/claude-code-config/README.md

 # Claude Code config Feature

-This repository contains a [Dev Container Feature](https://containers.dev/implementors/features/) that clones GitHub repositories into the `.claude` directory for Claude integration.
+This repository contains a [Dev Container Feature](https://containers.dev/implementors/features/) that clones GitHub repositories into the `.claude` directory at the project root for Claude integration.

 ## Contents